adityavaishampayan/CMSC828C-project1/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 What things you need to install the software and how to install them

-To run this project one needs to set up a virtual environment in the pc.
-For Anaconda users it can be done as follows:
+To run this project one needs to set up a virtual environment.
+#### For Anaconda users it can be done as follows:

 ```
 conda update conda